redhat-cip/edeploy/README.rst

  LABEL local
  	LOCALBOOT 0

+The ``DEBUG`` variable if set to ``1`` on the kernel command line, it enables more debugging, the start of an ssh server on the configured system and the launch of an interactive shell at the end of the installation.

 CGI script
 ++++++++++

+The address and port of the http server are defined on the kernel command line in the ``SERV`` and ``HTTP_PORT`` variables.

 On the web server, you need to setup the ``upload.py`` CGI script.
 This CGI script is a python script which needs the